FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 <a href="https://login.twgtl.com/oauth2/authorize?[a bunch of parameters here]">Login</a>
 ```

-This anchor tag would take the user directly to the OAuth server to start the Authorization Code Grant.
+This anchor tag would take the user directly to the OAuth server to start the authorization code grant.
 As we discussed above, this method is not generally used.
 Let's take a look at how Option #2 is implemented instead.

 Rather than point the anchor tag directly at the OAuth server, we'll point it at the TWGTL backend instead.
 To make everything work, we need to write code that will handle the request for `/login` and redirect the browser to the OAuth server.
 Here's our updated anchor tag that points at the backend controller: